2color/blog/content/posts/2021-04-internet-nostaliga.md

 Both software and hardware wallets have this notion of a recovery a recovery phrase –also known as a seed phrase–.
 This is a 12 or 24 word sequence that is displayed when you create a new private key and can be used to recover your private key.
 Typically it's written on paper and stored in a safe.

 If you change phone or lose your hardware wallet, you enter the recovery phase into the new device and regain access to your funds.
-You can also have

 More broadly, using Bitcoin and Ethereum comes with more responsibilities than the traditional financial system because as a user you are self-sovereign.